Chapter 7: The Unleashed Intelligence (Autonomous Mode) cover

 There's something profound about waking up to work that was done while you slept.
 Not just done, but done with a thoroughness that makes you question your own approach to problem-solving.

-Oliver Wendell Holmes said the greatest thing is not so much where we stand as in what direction we are moving.
-Autonomous AI development is a direction.
+Autonomous AI development is a direction, not a place.
 Once you start moving in it, you do not go back.

 What Happens When You Sleep